bluurr/virtual-number-forwarding-lambda/README.md

 ## Getting Started

 This lambda allows a incoming phone call from a [Nexmo](https://nexmo.com) virtual phone number to be manipulated with the following behaviour(s):

 - Voice instructions
 - Number Whitelisting

+### Example Use Case

+- Virtual Number for CV to reduce volume of recruiters calls.
+- Burner number for short lived ads.

 ### Prerequisite